SSrustworthy/DLRML-docs/docs/explore/DCA/Paradise Gardens Park/Festival_of_Holidays_2016_2017.md

 # Festival of Holidays 2016/2017

-## Description

 **Land(s)**: Paradise Gardens Park

 **Loop Total Length**: 01:01:40.911

 **Holiday/Special Event**: Festival of Holidays

 A preliminary tracklist for the 2017 Festival of Holidays loop, compiled by pixelated.
 Tracks 16-22 were addedfor the 2017 version of the loop.
 The original 2016 version of this BGM ran 00:42:59.799.
-See MouseBits, [https://mousebits.com/smf/index.php?topic=9438.msg91505#msg91505](https://mousebits.com/smf/index.php?topic=9438.msg91505#msg91505) (2017).
+See MouseBits, [https://mousebits.com/smf/index.php](https://mousebits.com/smf/index.php) ?topic=9438.msg91505#msg91505 (2017).
 Tracks 4, 5 and 6 were heard in a 2022 recording, indicating that the same loop may still be in use.

 ## Tracklist